iredchuk/asset-rebalancing/README.md

 }
 ```

-Backtest algorithm will iterate over all valid allocation combinations and print out first best results specified by `resultsLimit` number.
+Backtest algorithm will iterate over all valid allocation combinations and print out first best results specified by the `resultsLimit` number.

+## Customization

+By default backtesting outputs best results by maximal Portfolio Value and then best results by maximal Sortino Ratio.
+If needed, `index.ts` can be adjusted to use any other results comparer once it's implemented.

+If a CSV data file with returns has different format, you might need to adjust the parser in `app/utils/value-parsers.ts`.